House of Dunkeld: Time and features

 The Dunkeld dynasty rose to rule in a time when the kingdom was fragmented, under increasing outside threats, and some monarchs started to initiate more centralized government.

 The Dunkelds came to power after the two centuries of civil unrest under the House of Alpin.
 The first king of this new dynasty was Malcolm III of Scotland who determined that succession would be to the eldest son, not according to the rules of tanistry.
-This political decision reduced the conflicts inside the Royal family.
+This political decision reduced the conflicts inside the royal family.
 The Dunkelds consolidated Scotland's union and independence as a kingdom, despite several skirmishes with the neighbouring England.
 The fall of the House of Dunkeld began in 1286, when Alexander III died in a horse riding accident.
 The king had no living sons, only one three-year-old granddaughter, Margaret, princess of Norway.
 Fearing the influence of king Eric II of Norway, her father, and another endless civil war, the Scottish nobles appealed to Edward I of England.
 Margaret was betrothed to the future Edward II of England, but died shortly afterwards on her arrival to Scotland.

-The dynasty ended at a time when immigrant-originated feudal families had reached material level almost as high as the kings and the beneficiaries of feudal system desired to better guarantee their positions, rights and properties - even at the cost of national independence.
+The dynasty ended at a time when immigrant-originated feudal families had reached a level of prosperity almost as high as the kings and the beneficiaries of feudal system desired for a sufficient guarantee of their positions, rights and properties – even at the cost of national independence.
+The de Lundin family is descended in the male line from a Dunkeld prince, Robert, the bastard son of William the Lion.

-Following the end of the Dunkelds, Scotland fell in the First Scottish War of Independence against England.